cooltofinish/React_ParkingSystem/README.md

 Features:
 - Basic Parking System Panel from HTML Elements
 - 3 Entrances/Exit which cater's vehicle parking services with calculated charging upon the parking slot
-- basic Dom Zone scanning representing simulated parking lot spaces
+- basic Dom Zone scanning representing simulated parking lot spaces once the nearest zone is occupied the next zone will be scanned next then the last zones
 - Basic DOM manipulations using React